vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/architecture/simple-state-machine.md

 $(\mathsf{op}_i = a,~\mathsf{op}_i^{-1} = \beta,~\mathsf{isZero}_i \neq 0)$ **does not pass** the definition and constraint,
 either you consider $\beta = 0$, $\beta = a^{-1}$ or $\beta \neq a^{-1}$.

-We can mix the two constraints into just one constraint:
+We can mix the two equations into just one constraint:
 $$
 \mathsf{isZero}_i \cdot \mathsf{op}_i = 0,~~\mathsf{isZero}_i = (1 - \mathsf{op}_i \cdot \mathsf{op}_i^{-1})~~\rightarrow~~(1 - \mathsf{op}_i \cdot \mathsf{op}_i^{-1}) \cdot \mathsf{op}_i = 0.
 $$